 Meal Plan – It is during this orientation that you will register for a meal plan.
 Make sure to read our Meal Plan blog.

 Registering Vehicles – I would recommend that if you decide your student is bringing a car or scooter, register online or head over to the transportation and parking office.
 You can order a decal online after April 1st (We strongly recommend doing this).
-If you wait until move-in time, prepare for very long lines.
+If you wait until the move-in time, prepare for very long lines.
 You can order your decal by clicking here.

 And, of course, head over to the campus bookstore or an area retail store and start stocking up on Gator apparel- You are about to spend your student’s next four years growing to love the University of Florida.
-You can also read our Gameday attire for parents to see some great Gator gear at Life is Good, Fanchest, Champions on Display; Fansedge, Fanatics.
+You can also read our Gameday attire for parents to see some great Gator wear.

 How to Dress – It is extremely humid in Gainesville and can be rainy so dress casually and wear good walking shoes.
 Bring an umbrella and an extra layer as it can get cool in the Reitz Union.
 Don’t forget your sunglasses, perhaps a hat (did we mention how hot it can get); some sunblock does not hurt either.

 What to Bring – Your student will want to bring comfortable clothes, a pillow and blanket, a bath towel and shower shoes, a jacket or sweater and, of course, their toiletries.
 Many of the girls bring duffles to hold all of their belongings.
 I remember getting my daughters a Vera Bradley duffle because that’s what college girls use.
 They still use it to this day for weekend trips or trips home when they do not need to bring a suitcase.

 For incoming freshman, UF holds a mandatory orientation starting in May and going through July.
 The incoming freshmen that are starting Summer B 2019, will attend orientation sometime between May and June 2019; those starting in the fall will register for orientation in June and July 2019.
 PACE students have a one-day orientation held on various dates in May through July.